dedkuzmich/NotPixelBot/README.md

 This fork introduces several improvements:

-1. Migrated from pip to Poetry.
+1. Migrated from `Pip` to `Poetry`.
 2. Simplified project structure.
-3. Implemented a header to mimic the English-language Telegram Desktop clients, specifically for use in the Portable version with TDATA auth.
+3. Implemented a header to mimic the English-language Telegram Desktop clients, specifically for use in the Portable version with `TDATA` auth.